Paul Goldschmidt Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.89).
+- The Padres have a 3.89 team ERA that ranks sixth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.